implydata/plywood/README.md

 ]
 ```

-This example employees three functions:
+This example employs three functions:

 * `ply()` creates a dataset with one empty datum inside of it.
 This is the base of many plywood operations.